tbjoern/ProductionChainCalculator/README.md

 - Calculates needed raw and intermediate items
 - Prints a summary of how many items need to be produced per second, and calculates how many production facilities are needed
 - Takes into account recipes with multiple outputs and shows surplus production
+- Optional recipe support -> select which recipe to use if there are multiple

 ### Wishlist

 These features are not implemented yet, but I'd like to add them in the future.
 Roughly in order of priority
 - Basic graphical interface and binary executable, so its easily usable on windows without a CLI
-- Multiple recipes for the same item
-    For optional recipes in Satisfactory and Dyson Sphere Program, or various Oil cracking recipes
 - Circular dependencies
-    Again, for Oil cracking recipes
+    For Oil cracking recipes
 - Different time formats (items per min, hour etc)
 - Print total amount of needed production facilities
 - Complete resource file for Dyson Sphere Program
 - Resource files for other games (factorio, satisfactory)
+- Inverse calculator: Given some input resources, how many can I make of the requested products?

 ## Installation